Marie Leszczyńska: Negotiations for marriage to the King

-In these complicated disputes over the choice of a royal marriage partner, Marie Leszczyńska eventually emerged as a choice acceptable to both the party of the Duke of Bourbon and Madame de Prie, as well as the party of Cardinal Fleury, mainly because she was politically uncontroversial and lacked any of the alliances which could harm either party.
-At this point, there were already negotiations of marriage between Marie and the Duke of Bourbon.
+In these complicated disputes over the choice of a royal marriage partner, Maria Leszczyńska eventually emerged as a choice acceptable to both the party of the Duke of Bourbon and Madame de Prie, as well as the party of Cardinal Fleury, mainly because she was politically uncontroversial and lacked any of the alliances which could harm either party.
+At this point, there were already negotiations of marriage between Maria and the Duke of Bourbon.
 The Duke of d'Argensson had already left a favorable report of her, and the groundwork had been done.
-Cardinal Fleury accepted the choice as Marie posed no threat to him because of her lack of connections, while the Duke of Bourbon and Madame de Prie, precisely because she lacked any personal power base, expected her to be indebted to them for her position.
-Marie was finally chosen because she was a healthy adult Catholic princess ready to procreate immediately after the wedding.
-Reportedly, Madame de Prie had a flattering portrait painted of Marie, in which she was deliberately made to look like the King's favorite portrait of his mother.
+Cardinal Fleury accepted the choice as Maria posed no threat to him because of her lack of connections, while the Duke of Bourbon and Madame de Prie, precisely because she lacked any personal power base, expected her to be indebted to them for her position.
+Maria was finally chosen because she was a healthy adult Catholic princess ready to procreate immediately after the wedding.
+Reportedly, Madame de Prie had a flattering portrait painted of Maria, in which she was deliberately made to look like the King's favorite portrait of his mother.
 When he was shown the portrait, he was impressed and exclaimed: "She is the loveliest of them all!" and became enthusiastic of the match, an episode which attracted some attention.